J. D. McKissic: Atlanta Falcons

-McKissic signed with the Atlanta Falcons after going undrafted in the 2016 NFL Draft.
+McKissic signed with the Atlanta Falcons after going undrafted in the 2016 NFL draft.
 His first touch in the NFL was a 101-yard kickoff return for a touchdown in a preseason game against the Washington Redskins.

 On September 3, 2016, McKissic was waived by the Falcons as part of final roster cuts and was signed to the practice squad the next day.
 He was promoted to the active roster on December 16, 2016, but he was waived three days later.

 Seattle Seahawks

 McKissic was claimed off waivers by the Seattle Seahawks on December 20, 2016.
-In Week 17, against the 49ers, he made his NFL debut and had two receptions for 16 yards.
+In Week 17, against the San Francisco 49ers, he made his NFL debut and had two receptions for 16 yards.

-In Week 4 of the 2017 season against Indianapolis, he had four carries for 38 yards (including a 30-yard touchdown on his second career carry in the third quarter), and a 27-yard touchdown reception late in the fourth.
+In Week 4 of the 2017 season against Indianapolis Colts, he had four carries for 38 yards (including a 30-yard touchdown on his second career carry in the third quarter), and a 27-yard touchdown reception late in the fourth.
 Overall, he finished the 2017 season with 187 rushing yards, one rushing touchdown, 34 receptions, 266 receiving yards, and two receiving touchdowns.

 On September 3, 2018, McKissic was placed on injured reserve with a foot injury.
 He was activated off injured reserve on November 28, 2018.
 On August 31, 2019, McKissic was waived as a part of final roster cuts.